vectorgrp/xcp-lite/README.md

 ## Future improvements

-- The A2L file should not be loaded to memory when it is provided for upload
+- The A2L file should not be loaded to memory to provide it for upload
 - Support more types of calibration parameters, include types for curves and maps with axis
 - Improve the meta data annotations of the A2L serializer
-- Reduce number of heap allocations and strings in the proc-macros and in A2L generation, reduce the overall memory footprint
+- Reduce the number of heap allocations and strings in the proc-macros and in A2L generation, reduce the overall memory footprint
+- Option to run the XCP ethernet server thread as tokio tasks, create a zero lock MPSC event queue
+- Provide a no-std version and create a embassy example
 - Avoid the mutex lock in CalSeg::Sync when there is no pending parameter modification
 - Add support to decribe the application clock domain in rust
-- Reintegrate the XCPlite C-code changes
+- Reintegrate the XCPlite C-code changes in XCPlite V7.0.0
+- Add support for DLT and CMP

-Suggest changes to the XCP standard
+Suggested changes to the XCP standard
+- Add GET_ID type to upload (from ECU) binary schemas (.ZIP, .desc), referenced in A2L file
 - Support variable length DTOs for serialized data types
+- Support DTOs larger than segment size
 - Support 64 Bit addresses
+- Make GET_DAQ_CLOCK obsolete (when PTP TAI time is provided), by supporting 64 Bit DAQ timestamps